WASdev/sample.DefaultApplication/README.md

 ## Running in Liberty

-Import the code found in the [modernized](./modernized) folder to Eclipse as an existing Maven project.
+To see the application build and run in Liberty, import the code found in the [modernized](./modernized) folder to Eclipse as an existing Maven project.

 ![](./images/import-maven-project.png)